JTorres258/mlops-demo/README.md

 ````bash
 docker run --rm -p 8000:8000 -v %cd%:/app mlops-demo-api # Or "${PWD}:/app" for Windows
 ````

+**IMPORTANT**

+When you use ``--reload``, Uvicorn watches your local folder and runs the app from there instead of using the files inside the Docker image.
+This makes Python import modules from a different path.

+That is why we need to add the `-v` flag (bind mount a volume) when running the docker.
+Paths inside the code are also affected, e.g., loading the model or the label text file.

 ---

 ## 📊 Evaluation $ Metrics